securityfirst/tent-content/contents_en/personal/stress/expert/post-traumatic-stress-disorder-causes.md

 PTSD develops in about 1 in 3 people who experience severe trauma.

-You may be more susceptible to PTSD if:
+You may be more susceptible to PTSD after a trauma if:

 *	You or a relative has had depression or anxiety;
-*	You don't receive much support from family or friends
+*	You don't receive much support from family or friends.

 PTSD usually develops in the month after the trauma.